MicrosoftDocs/fabric-docs/docs/data-activator/data-activator-tutorial.md

 2. Created an object.
 3. Created and started a trigger.

+> [!IMPORTANT]
+> Data Activator is currently in preview.

 ## Prerequisites

-Before you begin, you need a workspace with a Fabric capacity.
+* Before you begin, you need a workspace with a Fabric capacity.
 You can learn about Fabric workspaces in the [Workspaces](../get-started/workspaces.md) article.

 ## Step-by-step guide

 The following steps walk you through the tutorial and work with sample data for Data Activator.

-### Step 1: Create a sample reflex
+## Step 1: Create a sample reflex

 From the Fabric homepage, select a workspace with a Fabric capacity.
 Select the Data Activator experience then select *Reflex sample* to create a reflex that is prepopulated with sample events and objects.

 :::image type="content" source="media/data-activator-tutorial/data-activator-tutorial-01.png" alt-text="Selecting reflex sample for data activator tutorial data.":::

 ### Step 2: Explore the package events in data mode

 In this step we explore data mode.

 1. In the newly created reflex, select on the *data* tab, then select the *Package in Transit* events stream.
 These events show the real-time status of packages that are in the process of being delivered by a logistics company.
 Look at the incoming events and note the columns on the events.
 The *PackageId* column uniquely identifies the Packages; this is the ID column that we use to assign the Package events to Package objects.
 2. Select on the other two event streams.
 These come from different sources in the logistics company, but they're also about packages.
 They also have a *Package ID* column.